maxmind/libmaxminddb/README.md

     $ ./configure
     $ make check

+To install from Git, you will need automake, autoconf, and libtool installed in addition to make and a compiler.

 # Bug Reports

 Please report bugs by filing an issue with our GitHub issue tracker at